 To increase your Periscope followers (an ultimately your email list) immensely, you gotta find the right people to connect to.

 A strong bond is created between individuals who understand each other’s business well enough.
 Choose those whose content and niche are relevant or interesting for you.
 Then when they find you, they’ll follow you as well.
-Start by typing in a few keywords and go deeper in your search.
+Start by typing in a few keywords and go deeper into your search.

 - Make use of private scopes.